-To help cover funeral costs, the deceased’s bank may release funds from his or her account.
-You will need an original funeral tax invoice or tax receipt.
-If there isn’t enough money available in the account(s) to pay the full funeral bill, you may be able to make a partial payment with the money that’s available.
+The deceased’s bank may release funds from his or her account to help cover funeral costs.
+You will need to provide the bank with an original funeral tax invoice or tax receipt to access these funds.
+If there isn’t enough money available in the accounts to pay the full funeral bill, you may be able to make a partial payment with the money that’s available.

 The loss of a loved one can sometimes prompt people to consider what steps they can take to organise their own funeral and relieve their adult children of the burden.
 Your financial adviser can help here.

-As mentioned, pre-paid funeral plans are available that let you pay for your funeral in advance via instalments.
+Pre-paid funeral plans are available that let you pay for your funeral in advance via instalments.
 Do check what happens if you change your mind about the plan, as you may not be able to get your money back.

-If there is no will, in other words your loved one has died intestate, the estate will be distributed in line with the state government formula that applies in your state or territory.
+If there is no will - in other words your loved one has died intestate - the estate will be distributed in line with the state government formula that applies in your state or territory.

 Sadly, the death of a loved can be a powerful reminder of our own mortality and once you feel up to it, it is important to update your own will.
-This allows you to state quite clearly who you would like to inherit your estate (personal assets) and removes the need for guesswork or conflict when you pass away.
+This allows you to state quite clearly who you would like to inherit your estate and removes the need for guesswork or conflict when you pass away.

 As hard as it may be to think about the rest of your life without a loved one, it is important to consider the best options for your future.
-Allow plenty of time to grieve before making key decisions and be sure to discuss your plans with family, friends and your financial adviser.
+Allow plenty of time to grieve before making decisions and be sure to discuss your plans with family, friends and your financial adviser.

 Looking further ahead, you may feel that now is the right time to downsize your home or move into aged care.